lucasval-vasic/vasic-upv-digital-backend-lab1/README.md

 Rerun the timing analysis and notice how the path delay and slack changed after the ECO command.

-As we mentioned this is just a preview of the ECO effects since it assumes that there will be enough spece in the core area to resize or add a cell, and it does not consider signal integrity or routing issues.
+As we mentioned this is just a preview of the ECO effects since it assumes that there will be enough space in the core area to resize or add a cell, and it does not consider signal integrity or routing issues, nor it will update the pararisitic elements.
 However it may be useful to assess the effect of edits before commiting them in the PnR tool and rerunning the last steps of flow to perform parasitic extraction and STA again.

 ### Multi-clock designs